 As an old railway route, it was pretty much flat.
 We were riding a very slight uphill, but the healthy tailwind more than made up for it.

 We very quickly got up a decent pace, shooting along for large parts at over 30km/h.
 Everyone took their turn on the front, and the tiredness started to ease away out of the legs.
 Whilst we still had a long way in front of us, it was comforting to know that the wind was on our side, and that at the end of this route was the promise of breakfast and coffee.

 Avenue Verte passed by quickly and without too many problems.
 Andy had the first puncture of the ride, but like the pro engineer he is got up and running very quickly.
-There was the odd shoot off into the long grass that border the route, the group was a bit twitchy after such a small amount of sleep so mistakes were made, but thankfully reactions were still spot on.
+There was the odd tired wobble off into the long grass that border the route, the group was a bit twitchy after such a small amount of sleep, so mistakes were made, but thankfully reactions were still spot on.

 0830 – Supermarket stop off